Bjornej/bjornej.github.com/_drafts/2017-08-24-monitoring-a-windows-enviroment-a-solution.md

 Initially we tried to use for this part Grafana new support for alerts but we soon realized it was too limited to work well (no multiple levels, no different alerting rules, ...) so we switched later to [Bosun](https://bosun.org/), a monitoring and alerting tool created by Stack Exchange.
 This tool can easily query InfluxDb, allows you to define complex rules and tweak them over time.

 Also it has a dashboard with all active alerts where you can handle them byacknowledging them or closing when solved.

+### Reamrks

+While this solution has proved to work well, other combinations are possible.

+- swapping Grafana and Bosun for Chronograf and Kapacitor (produced by the same developers as InfluxDb and telegraf)
+- using Prometheus as data storage
+- using ElastiCsearch as storage, Kibana for visualization and Watcher for alerting